Andrew Pendelton III: NWA Anarchy

 Pendelton began working for NWA Anarchy in late 2006.
 He appeared in his first televised match against Jason Blackman.
 He spent the rest of 2006 working matches as needed for Anarchy against such stars as Onyx, Mikael Judas, Austin Creed and Kory Chavis to name a few.

-After the breakup of Sex and Money, Pendlton teamed up with former trainee J.T.
+After the breakup of Sex and Money, Pendelton teamed up with former trainee J.T.
 Talent to create Talent and Money.
 Pendelton and Talent found their niche quickly and picked up bookings with several federations.
 Talent and Money began moving up the rankings at NWA Anarchy getting more promos, vignettes, and more developed storylines.
 Talent and Money began to feud with the New Wave (Derrick Driver and Steven Walters) and the Wild Bunch (Billy Buck and Chris King).
 The interference of the Hollywood Brunettes (Kyle Matthews and Andrew Alexander) led to a 4-way ladder match for the number one contendership for the tag team titles at NWA Anarchy.
 The match took place at Hostile Environment 2008 in Cornelia, Georgia in front of a sold-out crowd.
 Although the Wild Bunch won the match and received the contract for the tag team title shot, the match received rave reviews, was billed as one of the greatest matches in NWA Anarchy history, and was named Georgia Wrestling Match of the Year.